Upper School Faculty

 Drennan Wesley

-Drennan also co-coaches the Upper School track and field teams, is active in the Outdoor Program, and serves on the Outdoor Leadership Academy staff.
+Drennan co-coached the Upper School track and field team from 2015-2025 and also served a year as the Upper School's cross country running coach in 2024.
+He is is active in the Outdoor Program, serves on the Outdoor Leadership Academy staff as an advisor, and is the Senior Project Co-Coordinator.

 Drennan holds a BA in history from University of Michigan and a MA in the Art of Teaching from Pacific University.